Schwarz reflections and the Tricorn: Introduction

 The proof of Theorem~\ref{filled_julia_top_conjugacy} requires a thorough understanding of the relation between the geometrically finite maps in $\mathcal{S}$ and those in the \emph{basilica limb} $\mathcal{L}$ of the Tricorn (see Subsection~\ref{sec_basilica_limb} for the definition of the basilica limb of the Tricorn).
 We establish such a relation via combinatorial models of the maps which we briefly describe below.

 In usual holomorphic dynamics, the uniformization of the basin of infinity of an (anti-)polynomial extends continuously to the Julia set, provided that the Julia set is connected and locally connected.
-Similarly, the uniformization $\psi_a$ of the tiling set of $F_a$ given in \cite[Proposition~6.31]{LLMM1} extends continuously to the limit set if the limit set is connected and locally connected (i.e. if $F_a$ lies in the connectedness locus $\cC(\mathcal{S})$).
-This yields a topological model of the non-escaping set of $F_a$ as the quotient of the closed unit disk by a geodesic lamination (analogous to the rational lamination of a polynomial).
+Similarly, for parameters $a$ in the connectedness locus $\cC(\mathcal{S})$, there is a dynamically defined conformal isomorphism $\psi_a$ between the tiling set $T_a^\infty$ and the unit disk $\mathbb{D}$ that conjugates $F_a$ to the reflection map $\rho$ (see Subsection~\ref{C_and_C_subsec}, also compare \cite[Proposition~5.38]{LLMM1}).
+Moreover, if the limit set of such an $F_a$ is locally connected, then $\psi_a^{-1}$ extends continuously to the limit set.
+This yields a topological model of the non-escaping set of $F_a$ as the quotient of the closed unit disk by a geodesic lamination (analogous to polynomial laminations).

-In \cite[\S 3]{LLMM1}, we constructed a topological conjugacy $\mathcal{E}$ between the reflection map $\rho$ (which models the external dynamics of the maps in $\mathcal{S}$) and the anti-doubling map $\theta\mapsto-2\theta$ on the circle (which models the external dynamics of quadratic anti-polynomials).
+To glue the action of the reflection map $\rho$ with that of quadratic anti-polynomials, we use a topological conjugacy $\mathcal{E}$ (see Subsection~\ref{C_and_C_subsec}) between $\rho$ (which models the external dynamics of the maps in $\mathcal{S}$) and the anti-doubling map $\theta\mapsto-2\theta$ on the circle (which models the external dynamics of quadratic anti-polynomials).
 The desired relation between the geometrically finite maps mentioned above is achieved by showing that $\mathcal{E}$ induces a bijective correspondence between the laminations of geometrically finite maps in $\mathcal{S}$ and those of geometrically finite maps in $\mathcal{L}$.

-\begin{theorem}[Combinatorial Bijection between Geometrically Finite Maps] There exists a natural bijection between the geometrically finite parameters in $\mathcal{S}$ and those in $\mathcal{L}$ such that the laminations of the corresponding maps are related by $\mathcal{E}$ and the dynamics on the respective periodic Fatou components are conformally conjugate. \end{theorem}
+\begin{theorem}[Combinatorial bijection between geometrically finite maps] There exists a natural bijection between the geometrically finite parameters in $\mathcal{S}$ and those in $\mathcal{L}$ such that the laminations of the corresponding maps are related by $\mathcal{E}$ and the dynamics on the respective periodic Fatou components are conformally conjugate. \end{theorem}

 The above bijection is called ``combinatorial straightening", and is denoted by $\chi$.
-The existence of the map $\chi$ follows from well-known realization results in polynomial dynamics.
+While the existence of the map $\chi$ follows from well-known realization results in polynomial dynamics, the proof of the fact that $\chi$ is a bijection lies at the heart of the technical difficulties of this paper.